Aviral0gHub/Aviral0gHub/README.md

 - Focused on **CNNs, RNNs, and Transformer architectures**
 - Passionate about **Computer Vision**, especially detection & perception systems
 - Currently diving deeper into **advanced DL architectures & research-oriented projects**
+- Also I found that GIF cutee so I have it in my githubb

 ---